JM-Weber/James-Weber/docs/publications.md

 <br />

-## In Review
+#### 5. Updates to Isoprene and Terpene Emission Factors for the Interactive BVOC Emission Scheme (iBVOC) in the United Kingdom Earth System Model (UKESM) [accepted]

-### Updates to Isoprene and Terpene Emission Factors for the Interactive BVOC Emission Scheme (iBVOC) in the United Kingdom Earth System Model (UKESM)
+This paper aims to improve the emission factors of isoprene and monterpenes for the 13 plant fucntional types in UKESM.
+We show how these changes lead to be more realistic chanegs to emissions under major land cover change scenarios.
 [Link](https://egusphere.copernicus.org/preprints/2022/egusphere-2022-748/egusphere-2022-748.pdf)

 <br />